amesh712sol/random-number-gen/README.md

 # random-number-gen

- A fun random number generator
+ A fun random number generator.

+ All credit goes to "rng.sol" goes to alianse777, the developer.